-Our focus on marketing and selling to our distributors and their customers has proven to be a successful route to establish our products in the market as we challenge traditional preconceptions about material choice.

-We have built and developed strong relationships with our distributor networks in key territories, achieved through training, support and engagement with both them and their manufacturing customers.
+Our focus on marketing and selling to our distributors and their customers has proven to be a successful route to establish our products traditional preconceptions about relationships with our distributor networks in key territories, achieved through training, support and engagement with both them and their manufacturing customers.
 As a result, we are able to develop brand and product advocates throughout the value chain.